virtualize/DoctrineEncryptBundle/Resources/doc/example_of_usage.md

 ###Requirements

-You need `DoctrineFixturesBundle` and `php-mcrypt` extension for this example
+You need `DoctrineFixturesBundle` and `defuse/php-encryption` extension for this example